A smiling woman sits at her kitchen table looking at her phone. A laptop, papers, and calculator are on the tabletop.

 2. To pay your credit card bill online, you need to register your account.

-Different ways of making credit card payments online
+Different ways to make credit card payments online

 How to create an online account to pay your credit card bill

-You may also have to create a username and password to sign into your account in the future.
-Be sure to keep this information in your records.
-Once you have made your online account, you'll be able to check your balance, review transactions, pay bills, and more (depending on your credit card company).
+Once you’ve made your online account, you may be able to check your balance, review transactions, pay bills, and more (depending on your credit card company).

 Did you know?

-Discover® Cardmembers can sign up for credit card alerts to keep track of their minimum payment due date.
-They can also set up alerts or reminders to track their spending.
+Discover® Cardmembers can sign up for credit card alerts to keep track of their payment due date.
+They can also set up reminders to track their spending.

 How much to pay on your credit card bill